Custom Sizing Made Easy

 Current fashion is for slack head angles.
 However, this is great if you’re a good rider and can control the bike, but the less able among us might appreciate something slightly steeper.

 With each model I will give my head angle recommendation based upon my riding experience of the bike.
-For example, for the Swoop Enduro race frame I recommend 66°.
-My test bikes are 65°, this is great for the magazine riders who ride everyday.
-But for myself, with my “fastest of the duffers” speed, 66° feel better.
+For example, for the Swoop frame I recommend 64°.
+For the Murmur, I suggest 65°.
+Some riders have gone as slack as 63°, this is great for strong dynamic and good riders.
+But for myself, with my “fastest of the duffers” speed, the recommended angles feel better.

 Reach is the dimension from bottom bracket (your feet), to the top of the head tube (your hands -ish).
 This is quite a hard thing to measure.
 However, measuring the length of the downtube of a bike is much easier, from BB centre to headtube/downtube centreline intersection.